Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 ```

 ### Start
+- Describe them dreaming about being [[Summer Night]], running through a forest and finding a pool of water through which the feywild can be seen.
+A shadowy figure in a cloak can be seen in the pool, when they enter the pool they wake.
 - The first room they enter is a lavish bed room with an enormous oversized bed at its centre.
 In the middle of the bed is the body of a gnome.
 - If they get close enough they can see he is holding brochure with "DON'T LET HIM TOUCH YOU" scrawled across it, sketches of various runes.
 - A DC 15 Intelligence (Arcana) check reveals on of the rune is a magical magnification and the other is an polarity reverser